jgressier/flow-solutions/book/intro.md

 This book aims to bridge the gap between theoretical knowledge and practical application, empowering readers to tackle real-world fluid dynamics challenges with confidence.
 </p>

 Most of computation examples are directly written with python.
-Then, for conciseness and efficiency, some more complex examples are computed with the (open-source package `aerokit`)[https://github.com/jgressier/aerokit/blob/master/README.md].
+Then, for conciseness and efficiency, some more complex examples are computed with the https://github.com/jgressier/aerokit/blob/master/README.md .

 ```{tableofcontents}
 ```